Electing a speaker is first test for GOP with razor-thin control of House

 Pressure from Trump and Musk

-The rise of the Freedom Caucus, and infighting within the GOP caucus, predate Mr. Trump’s first presidency.
+The rise of the Freedom Caucus and infighting within the GOP caucus predate Mr. Trump’s first presidency.
 But he has sought to leverage these divisions to impose his will on Republicans in Congress in ways that previous presidents haven’t been able to, or have done behind closed doors.
 Lawmakers who cross him know they could face primary challengers at the next election, given his popularity with the party base.

-That the president-elect wields an effective veto over whom the House elects as speaker is unusual, says Jeffery Jenkins, a political scientist at the University of Southern California and coauthor of “Fighting for the Speakership: The House and the Rise of Party Government.”
+That the president-elect wields an effective veto over whom the House elects as speaker is unusual, says Jeffery Jenkins, a political scientist at the University of Southern California and co-author of “Fighting for the Speakership: The House and the Rise of Party Government.”

 “Trump has remade the GOP – and Republican leaders are very aware of that.
 So there is more of a recognition that they must work with him – and seek his approval,” Professor Jenkins says via email.